tymyrddin/red-network/source/docs/root-me/ethernet-patched.md

 ![Patched4](../../_static/images/ethernet-patched4.png)

-Concatenate the missing info just filled in for the flag.
+Concatenate the missing info just filled in to get the flag.

 ----